 The early postnatal period is defined by transformation of Kölliker’s organ into the inner sulcus (Hinojosa, 1977) and rapid changes in the electrophysiological properties of IHCs, both of which occur in a basal to apical developmental gradient.
 To determine how these processes affect the activity patterns of IHCs, we assessed IHC activation in apical, middle, and basal portions of cochleae from P0 Pax2-Cre;R26-lsl-GCaMP3 mice.
 In the apex, groups of ISCs exhibited robust coordinated Ca2+ transients that occurred along the entire length and medial-lateral portion of the imaged area (Figure 6A).
 For each individual ISC event, only IHCs within the immediate area were activated (4.5 ± 0.6 IHCs per ISC event; Figure 6A,B and Supplemental Video 4).
 To determine how the area of ISC activation influences the number of hair cell activated, we examined the relationship between the number of ISC ROIs activated and the number of IHCs activated (Figure 6B).
 The relationship was linear, with more IHCs active following large ISC events; however, ISCs did not strongly activate IHCs in the apex (0.4 ± 0.1 IHCs activated per single ISC ROI; Figure 6B).
 We then computationally centered each ISC event to explore how IHC activation varies as a function of distance away from the center of each ISC event (Figure 6C).
 On average, IHCs in the apex were moderately activated following ISC activation, with few IHCs activated distal to the event.
 In contrast, in the developmentally older middle and basal portions of the cochlea, progressively more IHCs were activated on average for each ISC event (13.8 ± 0.7 and 18.1 ± 1.5 IHCs per ISC event, respectively; Figure 6D,E).
 Each IHC exhibited larger Ca2+ transients (base: 310 ± 10% ΔF/F for center IHC, middle: 160 ± 10% ΔF/F, and apex: 100 ± 20% ΔF/F; One-way ANOVA, F(2,172) = 80.95, p = 2e-25) , and IHC activation extended far beyond the active ISCs region (Figure 6D,E and Supplemental Video 4).
-We did not observe any difference between the average number of ISCs activated per event (base: 7.1 ± 0.6 ISCs, middle: 8.7 ± 1.1 ISCs, apex: 9.6 ± 1.0 ISCs; One-way ANOVA, F(2,12) = 1.45, p = 0.27) or the average event amplitude (base: 82 ± 5 % ΔF/F, middle: 106 ± 8 % ΔF/F, apex: 101 ± 6 % ΔF/F; One-way ANOVA, F(2,12) = 2.6, p = 0.11), suggesting that changes in ISC activity are not responsible for the difference in IHC activation along the tonotopic axis.
-However, phalangeal cells, which envelop IHCs, displayed prominent Ca2+ transients coincident with those in Kölliker’s organ in the basal and middle turns (asterisks in Figure 6D,E), but not in the apical turn (Figure 6A), which may contribute to the muted response of apical IHCs.
+We did not observe any difference between the average number of ISCs activated per event (base: 7.1 ± 0.6, middle: 8.7 ± 1.1, and apex: 9.6 ± 1.0 ISCs ROIs; One-way ANOVA, F(2,12) = 1.45, p = 0.27) or the average event amplitude (base: 82 ± 5 %, middle: 106 ± 8 %, apex: 101 ± 6 % ΔF/F; One-way ANOVA, F(2,12) = 2.6, p = 0.11), suggesting that changes in ISC activity are not responsible for the difference in IHC activation along the tonotopic axis.
+However, inner phalangeal cells, which envelop IHCs, displayed prominent Ca2+ transients coincident with those in Kölliker’s organ in the basal and middle turns (asterisks in Figure 6D,E), but not in the apical turn (Figure 6A).
+The sparsity of Ca2+ transients in apical inner phalangeal cells suggests lower Ca2+-dependent K+ extrusion near IHCs, which may contribute to the muted response of apical IHCs.
+Similarly, cellular crenation observed in the base, but not apex, at this age (Figure 4A) may enhance K+ diffusion and activation of IHCs distal to the ATP release site.
 Together, these data indicate that IHCs in basal portions of the cochlea are activated by ISCs at an earlier developmental stage.